Lutschlon/Lutschlons_EverythingCanDieAlternative/README.md

 |[Hitmarker](https://thunderstore.io/c/lethal-company/p/Zehs/Hitmarker/)|||
 |[LethalMin](https://thunderstore.io/c/lethal-company/p/NotezyTeam/LethalMin/)|||
 ## Known Issues
+- Old Birds can hit themselves with rockets.
+Not exactly a bug, but not exactly useful behavior either.
+Iam planning a fix that allows you to choose if you want Old Birds friendly fire allowed or not.
 - See Mod Compatibilities

 <h3>Found a bug?
 Is my mod not compatible with your favourite mod?
 You can find me here:</h3>